BlockscapeNetwork/signctrl/docs/guides/migrate.md

 This is a step-by-step guide on how to migrate from an existing node setup to a SignCTRL setup.
 For this guide, we're going to assume a single-node setup.

 > :information_source: Please follow the [Setup Guide](../guides/setup.md) first, until you're ready to run your validator with SignCTRL.
-Before starting

 ## Rolling Migration